 Arrives as young plant

 Try covering your trellis or dress up your mailbox.
 Still Waters™ delicately weaves through and covers your landscape in a shroud of soft blooms.
 If you've been admiring these gorgeous plants, don't hesitate to grow these beauties.
-You'll find them easy to grow with countless opportunities to use them in a landscape.
-Don't be fooled by its delicate nature as it rapidly grows once warm weather begins in spring.DetailsBotanical name:Clematis 'Zostiwa' Patent #: USPP 20,372 Common name: Clematis Zone: 5 - 9 Sun exposure: Sun (6+ hours sun), Part-sun (4-6 hours sun) Height x width: 4-7' tall x 2-3' wide Flower color: Lavender-blue Foliage color: Green Season of Interest: Early summer-fall Bloom time: Summer Features: Rabbit resistant, proven winners, container plants, heat tolerant Uses: Container gardening, cottage gardening, vines and climbers How To GrowSoil: Clematis prefer rich, organic soil (no heavy clay) that is slightly alkaline.
+You'll find that clematis care is easy with countless opportunities to use them in a landscape.
+Don't be fooled by its delicate nature as it rapidly grows once warm weather begins in spring.DetailsBotanical name:Clematis 'Zostiwa' Patent #: USPP 20,372 Common name: Clematis Zone: 5 - 9 Sun exposure: Sun (6+ hours sun), Part-sun (4-6 hours sun) Height x width: 4-7' tall x 2-3' wide Flower color: Lavender-blue Foliage color: Green Season of Interest: Early summer-fall Bloom time: Summer Features: Rabbit resistant, Proven Winners, container plants, heat tolerant Uses: Container gardening, cottage gardening, vines and climbers How To GrowSoil: Clematis prefer rich, organic soil (no heavy clay) that is slightly alkaline.
 Light: Full sun ( 6 + hours sun) to part-sun (4-6 hours sun).
 Water: Average Spacing: 2 to 3 feet Fertilizing: Generally unnecessary.
 If growth is slow or soil is nutrient deficient, fertilize in early spring.
 Winterizing: No special care is required.
 Maintenance & pruning: This clematis should be cut back to 18-24" above the ground in early spring, when you see the new growth beginning to emerge on the vines.
 Though this may seem extreme, it ensures that it blooms from root to tip.
 As its root system gets larger with each season, its recovery from such pruning will be increasingly vigorous.

 Transform Your Trellis: How to train vines